backstage/backstage/docs/features/software-templates/installation.md

 config.

 > Note: Some of this config may already be setup part of your `app-config.yaml`.
-> We're moving away from the duplciated config for authentication in the
+> We're moving away from the duplicated config for authentication in the
 > `scaffolder` section and using `integrations` instead.

 #### GitHub